 Whether it’s reading a book, skimming news articles, or listening to music, figure out what gets you in the most productive headspace.
 Your morning commute is “you time” once a day that no one can take away from you.
 Listen to an interesting podcast or read a few movie reviews on your phone – anything that will get your brain moving, keep you calm, and maybe even provide a topic or two to discuss with your coworkers when you get to the office.

 8. Have a desk routine too.

-Again, staying in-control of your morning can help a night owl feel better in the early hours of the day.
+Again, feeling in-control of the morning can help night owls feel better in the early hours of the day.
 Have a general routine when you finally get to the office so your body will naturally fall into a productive rhythm.
 Maybe let your computer boot up while you drop off your lunch in the kitchen, or start making a second cup of tea to drink while you read through your morning emails – something simple that you can consistently do when you arrive at work to ease you into the day.

 If you work from home, don’t lose that morning routine + “commute!”
 Whenever I am not office-based, I settle into a morning routine that gets me outside for a little bit before I start work at my apartment.
 It can be a quick run, a walk around the block, or a short trip to the local bagel store.

 I find that taking a moment to run an errand or grab a drink from a coffee shop is enough of a morning reset to get energy flowing for the day.
 I like to pre-plan the night before so that I can easily get out of bed, dressed, and into fresh air the following morning.

 Though you may be working from a desk three feet from your bed, emulating a commute without the transportation portion can take you from the mental space of “Cool, I get to work from home in pajamas!” to “Awesome, I’m going to be productive at my home office today!”